Attending U.S. Elementary or High School on an F-1 Visa

 You Can Use a Student Visa to Attend Private School

 There is nothing to stop you from attending a private elementary or high school.
-However, their tuition averages around $12,000 a year, and in some schools can be as high as U.S. college tuition.
+However, their tuition averages between around $11,000 and $16,000 a year, and in some schools can be as high as U.S. college tuition.

 The school will also need to have been recognized by the U.S. government as eligible to accept international students.
 Contact the schools you are interested in individually for details.